csev/cc4e/book/chap07.md

     #include <stdio.h>

 near the beginning.
-The file stdio .h defines certain macros and variables used by the I/O library.
-Use of the angle brackets < and > instead of the usual double quotes directs the compiler to search for the file in a directory containing standard header information (on UNIX, typically `/usr/include`).
+The file `stdio.h` defines certain macros and variables used by the I/O library.
+Use of the angle brackets `<` and `>` instead of the usual double quotes directs the compiler to search for the file in a directory containing standard header information (on UNIX, typically `/usr/include`).